Account & Settings

 Note: Only add currencies your business actually works with.
 A shorter list keeps dropdown menus clean and reduces the chance of accidental mis-selection.

-Currency is a per-record field on all financial entities.
-For invoices and payments, the currency is inherited automatically from the parent entity to ensure consistency:
+Currency is set per financial record.
+For invoices and payments, the currency is inherited automatically from the related project or invoice to ensure consistency:

 - Projects: Each project stores its contract value in a specific currency.
 This is the source of truth for all downstream records.
 Changing a project's currency cascades the update to all linked invoices and payments after confirmation.